 If the amount allowed in the first set of orders is insufficient, the amount can often be negotiated, or an application can be made to the court to increase the amount.

 The orders may, but not necessarily, also allow for reasonable legal expenses, or sometimes legal expenses up to a certain cap.
 If the person owns or runs a business, the orders will usually allow for costs incurred in the ordinary and proper course of that person’s business.

 It is possible to negotiate other exceptions to the orders, although it will necessary to provide documentary evidence as to why the exception is necessary.

-If agreement cannot be reached with the other party, an application can be brought to the Supreme Court asking that the orders be varied.
+If an agreement cannot be reached with the other party, an application can be brought to the Supreme Court asking that the orders be varied.

 The freezing orders will always have an expiry date.
 When the orders are first served, the expiry date will usually be only a few days away.
-As each date approached, the party seeking the orders can request that they be extended.
+As each date approached, the party seeking the orders can request that they are extended.